Tauriga Sciences, Inc. Approved by Alibaba Group to Operate Global Seller Account

 Flagship Product Tauri-Gum Successfully Listed on Alibaba.com

-New York, New York--(Newsfile Corp. - January 6, 2020) - Tauriga Sciences, Inc. (OTCQB: TAUG) ("Tauriga" or the "Company"), a revenue generating company that operates through the development, distribution, and licensing of proprietary products as well as the evaluation of potential acquisition opportunities and equity investments, today announced that it has been approved by Chinese multinational conglomerate, Alibaba Group ("Alibaba"), to operate a Global Seller Account.
+NEW YORK, NY, Jan 7, 2020 - (ACN Newswire) - via NEWMEDIAWIRE -- Tauriga Sciences, Inc. (OTCQB: TAUG) ("Tauriga" or the "Company"), a revenue generating company that operates through the development, distribution, and licensing of proprietary products as well as the evaluation of potential acquisition opportunities and equity investments, today announced that it has been approved by Chinese multinational conglomerate, Alibaba Group ("Alibaba"), to operate a Global Seller Account.
 In addition, the Company has been designated as a Gold Supplier (Gold Tier Level Supplier).
-This Alibaba approval, opens up the global marketplace to Tauriga, its products, its product lines, as well as to future business opportunities.
+This Alibaba approval opens up the global marketplace to Tauriga, its products, its product lines, as well as to future business opportunities.
 The Company also has the opportunity to introduce its outstanding products to the retail marketplace of China.
 The Company is working diligently towards establishing a partnership with a top tier China based fulfillment and distribution network.

 The Company has successfully listed its Flagship Product, Tauri-Gum, on Alibaba.com (Please see below Links):